How to Read a California Accident Report

 - Note that in California, any accident resulting in an injury or fatality must be reported to the DMV.

-- Check boxes indicate injury versus death and status at the time of the accident (driver, passenger, cyclist, pedestrian).
+- Checkboxes indicate injury versus death and status at the time of the accident (driver, passenger, cyclist, pedestrian).

 - Any non-vehicle property damage is described here, along with the name and address of the owner.

-Reporting person signs and dates at the bottom.
+The reporting person signs and dates at the bottom.

-Reverse side must be filled out with insurance information – otherwise, the DMV will suspend your license for driving without insurance.
+The reverse side must be filled out with insurance information – otherwise, the DMV will suspend your license for driving without insurance.